Question: My ten month old baby wakes up every hour or so.

-Heidi's Answer: Dear Cathy, I know this is tough, especially since it has been better the last few months.
-Let's see how to make things better again.
+Dear Cathy, thank you for sharing your question.
+I know this is tough, especially since it has been better the last few months.

-Your little girl's sleep problems may be linked to separation anxiety.
+Your little girl's sleep problems are likely linked with separation anxiety.
 She's at a typical age for a phase where she fears not to see you again.
-Her refusal of your husband's help may be a sign of it too - and again spending more time together will help.
+Her refusal of your husband's help may be a sign of it too - and as we'll see, them spending more time together will help.

 So with separation anxiety playing, when she wakes up at night (at the end of a sleep cycle), instead of going straight back to sleep as she had so nicely learnt, she realizes you are not there.